-• It also remains our view that the Form, in some instances, does not collect sufficient information to clearly identify and quantify the losses and does not require claimants to provide a breakdown of how they calculated the losses.

-While UNRoD is not a claims commission now, it may become one in the future.
+• It also remains our view that the Form, in some instances, does not collect sufficient information to quantify the losses. and does not require claimants to provide a breakdown of how they calculated the losses.
+While UNRoD is not a claims commission now, it may become one in the future, or another entity may be created for this purpose.
 Indeed, registering losses, itself, is not the end, but the means to eventually provide reparations to the victims of the Wall.
 We expect UNRoD to approach its mandate with this ultimate objective in mind.
-Documenting and collecting today as much information as is needed to adjudicate the claims tomorrow should be UNRoD's goal.
+Documenting and collecting today as much information as is needed to adjudicate the claims to morrow should be UNRoD's goal.
 Otherwise, the entity that becomes responsible for adjudicating the claims will be required to collect more information from the claimants at a later time, which would not be the most efficient means of operating.